Sri Lanka Visa for Indian Passport Holders

 Confirm Eligibility

-Read the eligibility section below to confirm you qualify for the ETA (Electronic Travel Authorisation).
+Read the eligibility section below to confirm you qualify for the ETA (Free for Indians since Sep 2024).
 Check passport validity (at least 6 months beyond intended return) and gather supporting documents.

 2